The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Disc truncation

-Despite the substantial dynamical difference between gaps and cavities, numerical simulations of protoplanetary discs have shown that the inner edge of gaps can spread inward \citep{zhu2012,lambrechts2014,rosotti2016,ubeira2019}, if the tidal barrier produced by the companion causes dust filtering (i.e., the largest dust grains cannot cross the companion orbit, e.g. \citealp{rice2006}) or reduction of the gas accretion rate across the gap -- preventing the inner disc from being refilled with fresh material.
+Despite the substantial dynamical difference between gaps and cavities, numerical simulations of protoplanetary discs have shown that the inner edge of gaps can spread inward \citep{zhu2012,lambrechts2014,rosotti2016,ubeira2019} when the tidal barrier that is produced by the companion causes dust filtering (i.e. the largest dust grains cannot cross the companion orbit; e.g. \citealp{rice2006}) or reduce the gas-accretion rate across the gap, which prevents the inner disc from being refilled with fresh material.
 This can also produce cavity-like features in the planetary mass regime.
-Alternatively, a large cavity might be the result of the combined effect of multiple planets -- such as PDS~70, where two massive planets carve the prominent cavity in the system \citep{keppler2018,bae2019,toci2020}.
-In those instances, the outermost planet regulates the distance from the cavity edge.
-In summary, both planets and stellar companions produce cavities in discs, a process also commonly referred to as ``disc truncation''.
+Alternatively, a large cavity might be the result of the combined effects of multiple planets such as in the system PDS~70, where two massive planets carve the prominent cavity in the system \citep{keppler2018,bae2019,toci2020}.
+In these instances, the outermost planet regulates the distance from the cavity edge.
+In summary, planets and stellar companions produce cavities in discs.
+This process is also commonly referred to as disc truncation.